kubeshop/tracetest/examples/tracetest-synthetic-monitoring/readme.md

 > [Read the detailed recipe for setting up OpenTelemetry Collector with Tractest in our documentation.](https://docs.tracetest.io/examples-tutorials/recipes/running-tracetest-without-a-trace-data-store)

 This is a simple quick start on how to configure Tracetest and GitHub Actions to emulate synthetic monitoring using your existing Tracetest tests.
-The idea behind this example is to have a way of running a set of tests using Tracetest on a schedule and notify a slack channel in case the test fails.
+The idea behind this example is to have a way of running a set of tests using Tracetest on a schedule and notify a Slack channel in case the test fails.
 This way, you can keep testing your application and identifying issues constantly.

 This example is based on the [Golang quick-start example](https://github.com/kubeshop/tracetest/tree/main/examples/quick-start-go).
 All important information about